-Table 11 Coding performances of the proposed modifications in ECM-10.0 for LDB configuration.
+Table 14 Coding performances of the JVET-AF0111 ECM-10.0 for LDB configuration.

 Conclusion

 In this contribution, further study on JVET-AE0057 is presented.
-The threshold calculation is modified compared to JVET-AE0057 to improve the trade-off between encoding time reduction and coding loss for high QP values.
+Additional results are also presented in which the threshold calculation is modified compared to JVET-AE0057 to improve the trade-off between encoding time reduction and coding loss for high QP values.

 The method uses the no-split cost of the CU to determine whether to evaluate MTT splitting.
 It has been shown that the proposed MTT splitting early termination scheme reduces encoding time with limited coding loss in all the presented tests.
 In particular, the proposed scheme is demonstrated on HDR CTC, high bit depth normal QP CTC and on VTM SDR CTC with different QP values.
 It is therefore suggested to include the proposed scheme in VTM CTC and adopt the updated threshold calculation in ECM software for RA and LDB configurations.